sundarg4/Mirobot_OpenMV_Integration/docs/remote_device.md

 Loops through the list of blob lists with the enumeration function of python, and so gaining access to both the counter and the list.

-Further loops through each list in the same manner and gains access to both counter and blob.
+Then loops through each blob in the current blob_list and gets the following data from each blob:

+cx and cy is taken directly from the OpenMV function blob.cx() and blob.cy().
+Blob area is similarly gotten straight from blob.area().
+Worth noting that this area is not the minimum area.
+The corners of the minimum area are gotten from the inbuilt function blob.min_corners().
+Although this function is sligthly unstable in the way it returns the corners.
+And they are returned as a tuple, which means they are unmutable.
+Thats why they are appended to a new list, in order to be further proseced on the remote_call.py running on the raspberry pi.

 Gets the color by sending the "color_code" (counter from the first loop) to the function get_color().

-The variable total count is used to keep an unique identifier for each blob to use as key while adding/updating the dictionary.

-The angle of rotation is found by calling the function get_angle_of_rotation_tan()
+As a sidenote angle of rotation is calculated on in the remote_call.py and not on the OpenMV.

-If the object is a cuboid or a rectangle is found by calling is_cuboid_or_rectangle()

-Finally all data is stored to the dictionary like so,
+Finally all data is appended to the dictionary:

-data_dict[total_count] = (color, cx, cy, angle_of_rotation, is_cuboid).
+([cx, cy, area, corners_list, color])

 ```python
 def get_color(color_code):